-We attempt to schedule the clicks evenly across time based on the length of your campaign and the number of clicks you would like to purchase.
-However, if you want to get as many clicks as possible as fast as possible, we can definitely do that.
+We attempt to schedule advertising evenly based on the length and size of your campaign.
+However, if you want to advertise as fast as possible, we can definitely do that.

 In order to respect our users' privacy, we do not allow any third-party ad scripts to run on Read the Docs.

 Once you become an advertiser with us, you will have access to view live reports on the performance of your ads including how many times they were viewed and clicked.
 We count a viewable impression when the ad comes into the browser viewport.

 Ads appear on individual documentation microsites.
 More specifically, your ad will appear in the left navigation or the footer.

 We want ads that are of interest to our audience of millions of software developers.